 Sydney Baedke

 Noted as a "rising star to watch" by Opera Canada, soprano Sydney Baedke has been described as possessing a voice of "exquisite lyricism" (The Guardian) and "impressive richness" (London Unattached).
-She began her vocal training at age five in her native Alberta and has since made emerging artist appearances across Canada, the United States, and Europe.
-At once praised for her “shimmering coloratura” (Opera News) and her vocal “roundness & warmth” (Le Devoir), she is making a name for herself as an artist of versatility in a wide breadth of repertoire.
-Sydney is the is the winner of the Edmonton Opera’s prestigious Rumbold Prize for the 23/24 season.
+Alberta born, she has since made appearances across Canada, the United States, and Europe.
+Praised for her “shimmering coloratura” (Opera News) and her vocal “roundness & warmth” (Le Devoir), she is making a name for herself as an artist of versatility in a wide breadth of repertoire.

 Sydney’s 2022/23 season comprised of successful role & company debuts, including her debut at London's Royal Opera House in Oliver Mears' critically acclaimed production of The Rape of Lucretia co-produced with Britten Pears Arts, for which she was praised for her "passionate & hauntingly sad" and "unmistakably moving" portrayal of the Female Chorus (Plays to See, Opera Today), as well as her debut as Musetta in La bohème with Orchestre Philharmonique et Choeur des Mélomanes at Montreal’s Maison Symphonique, for which she was hailed as a “revelation” for her “agile & seductive voice, projected with notorious assurance, strength, & efficiency”.
 (Le Devoir, Atuvu.ca) Additional engagements included debuts with the Aldeburgh Festival, where she premiered a recently discovered work by Benjamin Britten through her ongoing young artist partnership with Britten Pears Arts, the Rockport Chamber Music Festival, and her role debut as Mimì (La bohème) with ICAV & Orchestre Classique de Montréal.